Johar5/CuHacking/README.md

-A simple social platform that uses AI and the Spotify API
+A simple social platform that uses AI and the Spotify API built using Gadget